foambubble/foam-template/docs/how-to/write-notes-in-foam.md

 - the title of a note (e.g. in the [[graph-visualization]]) is given by precedence based on:
   - the `title` property (see [[note-properties]])
   - the first `# heading 1` of the file
   - the file name

 ## Markdown Syntax

-With Markdown we can style our notes in a simple way, while keeping the document a simple text file (the best way to future-proof your writings!).
+With Markdown, we can style our notes in a simple way, while keeping the document a simple text file (the best way to future-proof your writings!).

 You can see the formatted output by running the `Markdown: Open Preview to the Side` command.